 Are ETFs and stocks correlated?

-It depends on the nature of the underlying assumptions of the ETF; for example, if an ETF mimics a specific index, they will move in tandem.
-However, if it's an inverse ETF, it would move in the opposite direction.
+It depends on the nature of the underlying assumptions of the ETF; for instance, if an ETF tracks an index, then it will follow that index.
+Inverse ETFs run in the opposite direction to the index.

 Disclaimer: The content published above has been prepared by CFI for informational purposes only and should not be considered as investment advice.
 Any view expressed does not constitute a personal recommendation or solicitation to buy or sell.
 The information provided does not have regard to the specific investment objectives, financial situation, and needs of any specific person who may receive it, and is not held out as independent investment research and may have been acted upon by persons connected with CFI.
 Market data is derived from independent sources believed to be reliable, however, CFI makes no guarantee of its accuracy or completeness, and accepts no responsibility for any consequence of its use by recipients.